D3vYuan/cloud-composer-looker-system-activities/README.md

 ### Challenge #1: Extracting information via the `Looker API`

 In order for us to process the data, we need to know the type of format that `Looker API` return for us to perform any transformation on it.
-Lucky for us, there is `API Explorer` that are available for the `Looker` marketplace
+Lucky for us, there is `API Explorer` that are available in the `Looker` marketplace.

 | ![looker-api-explorer-application][looker-api-explorer-application] |
 |:--:|